 - Tailored alarm system according to customer needs (such as inverter trips, grid outages, system underperformance), including SMS and email services

-- High-quality online or screen visualisation for various target groups: operations managers, engineers, general public (for example through displays in corporate entrance areas)
+- High-quality online or screen visualisation for various target groups: operations managers, engineers, general public (for example through displays in corporate entrance areas).
+Daily summary reports of PV system status and performance data via email.

 Demonstration setup of a remote meteorological station (left) and a motion monitoring sensor for floating PV systems (right).